Rosa y Marigold

 Is Rosa y Marigold good for a special occasion?

 It can be a fit if the occasion is about Peruvian and chifa food rather than a specific formal format.
-The verified dress code is smart casual, and Star Wine List recognition in 2026 gives it an additional point of interest for diners considering Boston restaurants.
+The dress code is smart casual, Star Wine List recognition in 2026 gives it an additional point of interest for diners considering Boston restaurants.

 How far ahead should I book Rosa y Marigold?